 Imagine that you log on to online banking one morning and discover hundreds or thousands of dollars in transactions you don’t recognize.
 Or, you receive an alert on your phone letting you know that your account is overdrawn, even though you just made a large deposit and know you should have a healthy balance.

-In its State of Card Fraud: 2018 report, Rippleshot says 75% of responding financial institutions identified debit card fraud as a top fraud concern.
-Unfortunately, it seems that some institutions are attempting to minimize debit card and ATM-related fraud costs by rejecting disputes and improperly holding consumers responsible for losses
+According to The Wall Street Journal, a report from Fidelity National Information Services showed attempted debit card and credit card fraud jumped 35% in April 2020 compared to April 2019.
+Unfortunately, it seems that some institutions are attempting to minimize debit card and ATM-related fraud costs by rejecting disputes and improperly holding consumers responsible for losses.

 A Tale of ATM Fraud